jgorman/wifi-watch/README.md

 18:04 203 141 good   5.4% packet loss  218.35 ms
 ```

-Sometimes a coffee shop wifi login will time out and you will
+Sometimes your coffee shop wifi login will time out and you will
 need to login again.
 Here is what wifi-watch will show.

 ```